 Nehad Selaiha is currently Professor of Drama and Criticism at the Arts Criticism Postgraduate Studies Institute at The Academy of Arts, and was Dean of that Institute until February 2004.
 She is a leading theatre critic/writer/translator in Cairo and the author of many books on theatre and criticism in both Arabic and English.
 She is especially known for her work in supporting experimental artists and amateur, young and independent theatre groups and was honored by the Cairo International Festival for Experimental Theatre in 1996 for her valuable contribution in this field.
 Since 1989, she has been the resident drama critic of the national English-language newspaper Al-Ahram Weekly.
 Her book Theatre from Text to Performance was nominated best book of the year in the field of theatre criticism by The Cairo International Book Fair in 1999.
 Other successful Arabic books include: Shakespearean Perspectives; Theatre and Freedom; Spotlights on The English Theatre and Thought and Art in Theatre.
 She has been honoured by many Arab festivals where she acted as head of jury a number of times and was awarded the Egyptian State Prize for Excellence in the Arts in 2003.

-Christopher Stray has been Honorary Research Fellow in the Dept of Classics, University of Wales, Swansea, since 1989.
-His publications include Classics Trans- formed: Schools, Universities, and Society in England 1850 –1960 (1998) and (ed. with L. Hardwick) A Companion to Classical Receptions as well as articles on the history of Classics, institutional slang, and examinations.
-He is currently working on an edition of the correspondence of Sir Richard Jebb and on a study of Classics in nineteenth-century Cambridge.
+Christopher Stray has been Honorary Research Fellow in the Department of History and Classics, Swansea University, since 1989, and Senior Research Fellow, Institute of Classical Studies, University of London since 2009.
+His publications include Classics Transformed: Schools, Universities, and Society in England 1850 –1960 (1998); (ed. with L. Hardwick) A Companion to Classical Receptions (2008); and Sophocles’ Jebb: A Life in Letters (2013).
+He is currently working on chapters on Classics and on teaching and examinations for a history of Trinity College, Cambridge, and on collaborative volumes on Liddell and Scott, E.R.Dodds, and classical commentaries.

 In using this website please note that you may only download any files for your own personal non-commercial use (e.g. for research or education purposes).
 In citing PVCRS please acknowledge author and source and retain all notices relating to ownership of files.